Dry Skin and Chapped Lips Have Nothing on the Best Humidifiers

 The Last Word

-As Dr. Rossi puts it: “Humidifiers are a best-kept secret” for all sorts of winter woes.
-Whether you have dry skin, seasonal allergies, or year-round eczema, these devices are effective at moisturizing the air and aiding with the above symptoms, he says.
+As Rossi puts it: “Humidifiers are a best-kept secret” for all sorts of winter woes.
+Whether you have dry skin, seasonal allergies, or year-round eczema, these devices are effective at moisturizing the air and aiding with the above symptoms, he adds.
 We love the idea of improving our skin and breathing better, and this small ritual of flipping on a humidifier each day (or auto-programming it to turn on just before bedtime) feels like a supremely soothing form of self-care.